 To assemble the macarons

-1. Pipe a generous amount of salted-caramel cream onto a shell, then top with another shell, twisting lightly so that the filling spreads and bulges enticingly.
+1. Pipe a generous amount of salted-caramel cream onto a shell, then top with another shell, twisting lightly so that the filling spreads and bulges enticingly.2.
+Store the macarons covered in the fridge for at least 24 hours to allow the inside of the macaron shells to soften.

 3. Bring back to room temperature before eating.